Harristown, Brannockstown, County Kildare W91 E710 – section 482

 Our tour guide came outside to meet us and invited us into the house.
 We entered a large impressive entry room.
 The guide told us that George IV was due to visit the house, but never came, as he was “inebriated.”
 After visiting Slane Castle, we knew all about George IV’s visit, and why he did not get to Charleville – he was too busy with his mistress in Slane Castle!
 The marquentry wooden flooring (applying pieces of veneer to a structure to form decorative patterns, designs or pictures) in the front hall was installed at great expense in preparation for his visit to the house.
 It’s still in excellent condition.

 The well-informed guide told us about the previous owners and shared details about the furniture and paintings.
 The house is perfectly suitably decorated, sumptuous and beautiful.
 The main reception rooms lead off the entrance hall and run the length of the facade.
-The house was built for Charles Stanley Monck (1754-1802), after his former house on the property was destroyed by fire in 1792.
-He succeeded his Uncle Henry Monck to the estate when his uncle died in 1787.
-Henry Monck had inherited from his father, Charles Monck (1678-1752).
-Charles Monck, a barrister who lived on St. Stephen’s Green in Dublin, came into the property of Charleville through his marriage in 1705 to Agneta Hitchcock, the daughter and heiress of Major Walter Hitchcock.
-[5]
+The house was built for Charles Stanley Monck (1754-1802), 1st Viscount Monck of Ballytrammon, County Wexford, after his former house on the property was destroyed by fire in 1792.

-Although Henry Monck had no son to inherit his estate, he had a daughter, Elizabeth, who married George le Poer Beresford, Marquess of Waterford, of Curraghmore.
-Charles Stanley Monck was the son of Henry’s brother Thomas Monck (1723-1772), and Judith Mason (1733-1814).
-He married Anne Quin in 1784, daughter of Dr. Henry Quin and Anne Monck (she was a daughter of Charles Monck and Agneta Hitchcock so was a first cousin).
+Charles Stanley Monck married Anne Quin in 1784, daughter of Dr. Henry Quin and Anne Monck (she was a daughter of Charles Monck and Agneta Hitchcock so was a first cousin).
 He rebuilt the house in the same year that he was raised to the peerage as Baron Monck of Ballytrammon, County Wexford.
-He was MP for Gorey, County Wexford, 1790-1798.
-In 1801, as a reward for voting for the Union of Britian and Ireland, he was awarded a Viscountcy.
+He served as MP for Gorey, County Wexford from 1790 to 1798.
+In 1801, as a reward for voting for the Union of Britain and Ireland, he was awarded a Viscountcy.

 Leading off the hallway were large double doors, “elevator style” (see Salterbridge), the guide pointed out that they are not hinged, and are held in place by the top and bottom instead, swinging on a small bolt from frame into door on top and bottom.
 They are extremely sturdy, smooth and effective.